lauraFCa/Studies/API_Notes.md

 Resposta JSON: data = lista de objetos (entre chaves{})

 Posso validar inúmeros fatores na resposta (desde códigos de status, a valores dos parâmetros de objetos, existência de objetos, autorizações para diferentes tokens).

+## Introducing Postman

+Running an API (on Node folder): *npm run star-win*
+ps = page size
+pn = page number

+The values of preset header are copied into the request, not merged:

+- Can cause duplicate headers, since they're not replaced
+- Any changes to the preset will not reflect on requests it was applied to